NordeaOSS/nordea-analytics/docs/source/getting_started.rst

     from_date = datetime.datetime(2021, 1, 1)
     to_date = datetime.datetime.today()
     symbols = ['DK0002000421', 'DK0002004092', 'DK0002013408', 'DK0006344171']
-    key_figure_name = [TimeSeriesKeyFigureName.Vega, TimeSeriesKeyFigureName.BPVP,
+    key_figure_name = [TimeSeriesKeyFigureName.Vega, TimeSeriesKeyFigureName.BPV,
-                       TimeSeriesKeyFigureName.CVXP]
+                       TimeSeriesKeyFigureName.CVX]

     time_Series = na_service.get_time_series(symbols, key_figure_name, from_date, to_date)

 Get Index Composition
 ^^^^^^^^^^^^^^^^^^^^^^
-The following example retrieves index composition for a set of Indices for the value date today, and returns the result in a pandas DataFrame.
+The following example retrieves index composition for a set of Indices for the value date yesterday, and returns the result in a pandas DataFrame.

 .. code-block:: python